Göppingen station: History

 The station was first opened on 11 October 1847 when the Fils Valley Railway (Filstalbahn) reached Göppingen, the line was completed to Ulm in 1850.

 On 6 April 1893, the plans for the extension of the main building was approved and then executed.
 Between 1914 and 1917, the station was expanded and rebuilt again to handle traffic on the new Hohenstaufen Railway to Schwäbisch Gmünd and the then projected Voralb Railway to Boll.

 During the Second World War an air raid shelter for 80 people was built in the station forecourt.

 On 27 May 1964 today's station building, designed by Hellmut Kasel, was opened on schedule after two years of construction.
 In the late 1960s, a new freight terminal building was built, but it is no longer used.

 Rail services

 Long distance

-Some InterCity and EuroCity services operate on several lines, using the Stuttgart–Ulm line and stopping at Göppingen station.
-Moreover, there is a once a day direct connection to Paris on the City Night Line.
+One InterCity service operate line 32, using the Stuttgart–Ulm line and stopping at Göppingen station.